ryancesiel/LectureRecordingSegmentation/README.md

 * `/results`: this folder contains data on testing different TextTiling parameters, testing the weighting scheme of our different features, output from automatic speech recognition systems, and cue word research.

 * `/web`: this folder contains the information retrieval web app prototype of our system.
+ * The "Web Application Prototype" section below describes running this application.

 ## Segmentation Models
 We provide five different versions of TextTiling to run on different lectures, including: